Nar Phu Valley Trek

 • English-speaking licensed trekking guide along with a porter (1 porter for every two trekkers).

-• First aid kit, duffel bag, and trekking map.
+• Duffel bag, and trekking map.

 • Trekking staff accommodation, wages, meals, trekking gears, and insurance.